deepmodeling/deepmd-kit/doc/backend.md

 ### Training

-When training and freezing a model, you can use `dp --tf` or `dp --pt` or `dp --pd` in the command line to switch the backend.
+When training and freezing a model, you can use `dp --tf`, `dp --pt` or `dp --pd` in the command line to switch the backend.

 ### Inference